-Every parent desires for their child to be well-nourished, establish healthy eating patterns, eat a nutritious balanced diet, and grow to their potential.
-No parent would choose for their child to become a picky eater, struggle with feeding difficulties, or to develop food allergies.
+Every parent desires their child to be well-nourished, establish healthy eating patterns, eat a nutritious, balanced diet, and grow to their potential.
+No parent would choose for their child to become a picky eater, struggle with feeding difficulties, or develop food allergies.
 Why is it important that we are proactive and intentional with introducing solids?
-Could when and how your infant begins eating food really make any sort of difference?
+Could when and how your infant begins eating food make any difference?
 Actually, yes, we now know that it can.

-Feeding our babies can be deeply personal, rooted in one’s family, history, and culture.
+Feeding our babies can be deeply personal and rooted in one’s family, history, and culture.
 This journey with your child is unique and your own.
-What is right for you may not be right for another family.
-However, it is important to remember that for the first year of life all babies will continue to get most of their nutrition from breastmilk and/or formula even after you begin to supplement with solid foods.
-You will continue providing your baby with breastmilk and/or formula to ensure they receive the necessary nutrients they need to thrive.
+What is right for you may not be suitable for another family.
+However, it is important to remember that for the first year of life, all babies will continue to get most of their nutrition from breastmilk and/or formula even after you begin to supplement with solid foods.
+You will continue providing your baby with breastmilk and/or formula to ensure they receive the necessary nutrients to thrive.

-Your child’s nutrition is extremely important and plays a critical role in their overall health and wellbeing.
-I discuss this at length with my patients’ caregivers at every single checkup.
+Your child’s nutrition is extremely important and critical to their overall health and well-being.
+I discuss this with my patients’ caregivers at every checkup.
 It is crucial that you speak to your pediatric healthcare provider about your child’s specific needs, talk through their recommendations, and develop a personalized plan together.

 When is the right time to introduce solids?

 So when is the right time?
 Well, that answer ultimately will depend on your child.
-Around four months of age, you will want to start paying attention to see if your child is displaying any signs of readiness.
-This is more important than chronological age in deciding the right time to introduce solid foods.
-For example, some babies may be ready at four months of age and others may not be until six or seven months of age.
+Around four months of age, you will want to start paying attention to see if your child displays any signs of readiness.
+This is more important than chronological age in deciding when to introduce solid foods.
+For example, some babies may be ready at four months, while others may not be until six or seven months.
 The American Academy of Pediatrics offers cues that your baby may be ready, including:

 - sits up mostly on their own, with the support of a high chair or infant seat